hegde0/RTOS/README.md

 # PIR Sensor Interfacing with LPC1768 Microcontroller

-Welcome to the PIR Sensor Interfacing repository!
-The pir_interface.zip file contains code for interfacing a PIR (Passive Infrared) sensor with a Cortex M3 based LPC1768 microcontroller.
+Welcome to the PIR Sensor Interfacing using RTOS repository!
+The repo contains code for interfacing a PIR (Passive Infrared) sensor with a Cortex M3 based LPC1768 microcontroller.

 ## Overview